Luis Santamaría

-Luis Santamaría Crisanto Figueroa (born 22 November 1975 in Iriona, Colón, Honduras) is a Honduran footballer who plays for Liga Nacional de Honduras club Atlético Choloma as a defender.
+Luis Santamaría Crisanto Figueroa (born 22 November 1975) is a Honduran footballer who plays for Liga Nacional de Honduras club Atlético Choloma as a defender.

 Club career

 A big, lanky defender, Santamaría started his career at Marathón and also played for other Honduran giants Real España and F.C.
 Motagua.
 In 2007, he signed a contract with Chinese club Beijing Guoan.
 He also had a spell with Qingdao Zhongneng in 2008.

 In summer 2011 Santamaría joined Necaxa and in summer 2012 he moved to Atlético Choloma.

 International career

 Santamaría made his debut for Honduras in a November 2000 FIFA World Cup qualification match against Saint Vincent & the Grenadines and has earned a total of 2 caps, scoring 1 goal.
 He was a non-playing squad member at the 2007 CONCACAF Gold Cup.

 His second and final international was a May 2007 friendly match against Venezuela.